Dr Penelope Goodman

 I completed my first degree in Ancient History at the University of Bristol (1994-7), before moving to Christ Church, Oxford for my M.St. and D.Phil.
 (1997-2001).
 After finishing my post-graduate studies, I taught at the universities of Oxford, Warwick and Reading and Queen's University Belfast.
 I joined Classics at Leeds in September 2006.

 - Director of Research and Innovation for LCS

 There are two main strands to my research.
 One is concerned with the relationship between the spatial organisation of Roman settlements and the needs and priorities of the communities which built them.
 This interest sprang from my D.Phil. thesis, which looked at the use of space on the edges of Roman cities, and is now available as a Routledge monograph entitled The Roman City and its Periphery: from Rome to Gaul.
 Since publishing this monograph I have continued to work on the organisation of built environments in the Roman world, including the spatial distribution of temples and workshops and the definition and significance of urban boundaries.

 My other research area is the reception of the emperor Augustus from his death up to the present day.
-This project relates in particular to the bimillennium of Augustus' death on 19 August 2014, which I realised represented two thousand years of Augustus himself being gone, and other people using, appropriating and reinventing his image to serve their own needs and interests.
+This relates in particular to the bimillennium of Augustus' death on 19 August 2014, which represented two thousand years of Augustus himself being gone, and other people using, appropriating and reinventing his image to serve their own needs and interests.
 I held a major international conference over the date of the bimillennium in Leeds, and published a volume of selected papers from it as Afterlives of Augustus: AD 14 - 2014 (Cambridge University Press).
 I am now working on a monograph examining the events and activities held to mark the bimillennia of his birth in 1938 and death in 2014, which between them represent the two largest-scale and most diverse forms of engagement with Augustus of the last century.
 Further details of my work on Augustus can be found on the Commemorating Augustus website.